 Process of Making Yobuko Ika

 All of these are done to make the squid not feel stressed by creating an environment close to its nature by constantly taking in fresh seawater.
 Because when squid feels stressed, it releases ammonia from its body.
 The ammonia decomposes the original sweetness (sugar content) of squid.
 Yobuko ika’s season reaches its peak from late March to December.
 The season for catching these squids is long enough.
 In winter, you can catch winter squid from late November to around April called Aori squid.
 Both are called Yobuko ika.
 Yobuko ika has a unique crispy texture and has a moderate sweetness with it.
-The body of Yobuko ika is colorless and transparent and one can easily see the pattern of the squid on the plate when it is being prepared and eaten.
+The body of Yobuko ika is colorless and transparent and one can easily see the pattern of the squid on the plate.

 The Uniqueness of Yobuko Ika